-If you've got a beloved old two-stroke mower in your shed, you will still be able to keep it and use it.
-But new two-stroke mowers - already a rarity in shops - will soon disappear forever.
+If you've got a beloved old two-stroke mower in your shed, you'll be able to keep it and use it.
+But new two-stroke mowers won't be found.

 Ease of use

-It's generally easier to operate a petrol-powered mower when the cord is located on the engine, but a handle-mounted cord is good if you can't easily bend over – but make sure it's not mounted too high, as this can require a lot of shoulder strength to pull.
+- It's generally easier to start a petrol-powered mower when the pull cord is located on the engine, but a handle-mounted cord is good if you can't easily bend over – make sure it's not mounted too high, as this can require a lot of shoulder strength to pull.

 Mulcher vs catcher mowing